By Carlie Saint-Laurent Beaucejour, MS, RD, LDN

 So how do you know if you’re hydrating adequately?
 First, know the symptoms of dehydration.
 Common signs of dehydration are dry mouth, headache, dizziness, irritability, and fatigue.
 Some signs also include poor skin elasticity, dark yellow to amber color urine, and infrequent urination to name a few.
 Doing so can help indicate you are not consuming enough water.

 How much water do you need?
 Institute of medicine recommends 9 cups for women and 13 cups for men of water a day.
 There are a few ways to figure out the amount of water you need each day.
 You may have heard drink half of your body weight in ounces (oz).
 For example, if you weigh 160 lbs., divide that by 2.
 Experts recommend drinking 80 oz (or 10 cups) of water a day.
 If you’re experiencing water softener reducing water pressure, it’s essential to adjust your intake accordingly to ensure you’re meeting your daily hydration needs.
-There are also residential systems that filter or treat drinking water to ensure that homeowners have a source of safe and clean water.

 If you are a calorie counter, you may opt to consume the same amount of water as calories in milliliters (ml).
 For example, if you aim to consume around 2,000 calories a day you would consume 2,000 ml (or 8 cups) of water a day.